United States at the 1896 Summer Olympics

 Fourteen competitors from the United States competed in three sports at the 1896 Summer Olympics in Athens, Greece.
 The Americans were the most successful athletes in terms of gold medals, beating host nation Greece, 11 to 10, despite fielding only 14 competitors compared to an estimated 169 Greek entrants.
 However, the Greeks' 46 total medals dwarfed the Americans' 20.

 The United States team had 27 entries in 16 events, with 20 of the 27 resulting in top-three finishes.

 Most of the American competitors were students at Harvard University or Princeton University or members of the Boston Athletic Association.
 The team trained at The Pennington School, in Pennington, New Jersey, while preparing for the first modern Olympic Games.

 Medalists

 Of the 14 Americans at the Athens Games, 12 won medals.
 Charles Waldstein, a shooter, and Gardner Williams, a swimmer, were the two who did not win any medals.

+The following competitors won medals at the games.
+In the discipline sections below, the medalists' names are bolded.

 Multiple medalists

 The following competitors won multiple medals at the 1896 Olympic Games.